We all love it after a hard day’s work, right? But here’s how to drink wine more sustainably!

 Once, wine only came in glass bottles topped by cork.
 And that was great.

-The glass is recyclable, and the cork actually comes from the bark of the cork oak tree, and does no harm to the plant whatsoever.
+The glass is recyclable, and the cork actually comes from the bark of the cork oak tree.
+It does no harm to the plant whatsoever.
 In fact, by choosing a wine that comes in a traditionally corked glass bottle, you’re helping to preserve cork oak forests throughout the world.

-Sadly, though, easier to open screw caps are becoming more popular, as is synthetic cork (a.k.a. ‘plastic’).
+Sadly, though, easier to open screw caps are becoming more popular.
+The same is true for synthetic cork (a.k.a. ‘plastic’).

 This isn’t just worse for the environment – it’s worse for the wine.